Veroni/wheelly_the_robot/README.md

 # wheelly2
-A cute table-robot that helps to do stuff.
+A cute table-robot that helps you to do stuff.
 It can be adjusted to anything.

 The task: Wheelly is folding clothes and placing them to the drawer.

 Using ROS for object recognition and navigation.

 Find more videos about the robot, videos with testing and more: https://www.youtube.com/@veronikatheartist/videos